 The overall objective of the Board is to set policies that seek to reduce risk as far as possible without unduly affecting the Group's competitiveness and flexibility.
 Further details regarding these matters are set out below.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS for the period ended 30 June 2022
+NOTES TO THE FINANCIAL STATEMENTS | for Year ended 30 June 2023 (continued).